AbdulrahmanMasoud/AbdulrahmanMasoud/README.md

 - 🔭 &nbsp; I’m BackEnd Developer 🤔
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
+- 🎓 &nbsp; Studying Computer Science, computer programming, and Mathematics.
 - 💼 &nbsp; Back-end developer and Front-end web developer.
-- ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
+- ☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for any stress.

 <!-- <h3>🛠 Tech Stack</h3>